 Retired and self-sufficient individuals who have been champions of investing and asset building.
 Your goals in life now are:

-- To ensure that your wealth and legacy is properly bestowed to the next generation
+- To ensure that your wealth and legacy are properly bestowed to the next generation

 - To serve as an inspiration for others so that they can also achieve the financial freedom that you currently enjoy

 Think about your status and investment portfolio and see where you are right now in these five financial life stages.
 Are you “on schedule”?
 Or late?
 Or perhaps ahead of your time?

-However, remember that where you are right now isn’t as important as moving towards advancing to the next stage.
+However, remember that where you are right now isn’t as important as moving toward advancing to the next stage.
 Keep the momentum, go forward, and see you at the finish line.